Miami-Dade Mayor Stresses Importance Of Vaccinations, Testing Amid Omicron Surge

 MIAMI (CBSMiami) – There is no end in sight yet with the omicron surge, and it has disrupted workers nearly everywhere.
 Vaccinations along with testing remain key to protecting oneself and others from the virus.

-“We shouldn’t be hysterical, but if we’ve been exposed or if we have symptoms, we should be tested,” Miami-Dade Mayor Daniella Levine Cava said.READ MORE: Metal Detectors Will Soon Be Used At Every Broward Public School
+“We shouldn’t be hysterical, but if we’ve been exposed or if we have symptoms, we should be tested,” Miami-Dade Mayor Daniella Levine Cava said.READ MORE: Miami-Dade Police Investigate Deadly Overnight Shooting On Palmetto Expressway

 Following the holiday, the omicron variant has exploded.